shalomjlee/olympic_data/README.md

 ### Findings on Medals and Events
 **Number of athletes vs. number of medals scatter plot:**
-* The two variables are unquestionably positively correlated for all years of Olympic Games.
+* The two variables are positively correlated for all years of Olympic Games.
 * The USA is consistently at/near the top of the trendline, showing that they usually have one of the highest number of athletes and medals for that year's games.

 **Olympic events for selected year/season:**